Around the Lie correspondence for complete Kac-Moody groups and Gabber-Kac simplicity: Introduction

-We give two completely different proofs of this theorem.
-The first relies on Theorem~\ref{thmintro:funct1}.
-The second is more constructive, and provides another perspective on this non-density phenomenon.
-The proof of Theorem~\ref{thmintro:nondensity} can be found in \S\ref{section:ND} below.

-As a second motivation for the study of Conjecture~\ref{conj:GKsimplicity}, as well as a second application of Theorem~\ref{thmintro:funct1}, we present a contribution to the linearity question of $\U_A^{ma+}(k)$ for $k$ a finite field.
+As a second motivation for the study of Problem~\ref{problem:GKsimplicity} (besides Theorem~\ref{thmintro:funct2}(2)), as well as a third application of Theorem~\ref{thmintro:funct1}, we present a contribution to the linearity question of $\U_A^{ma+}(k)$ for $k$ a finite field.
 The long-standing question whether $\U_A^{ma+}(k)$ is linear over some field $k'$ is still open (see \cite[\S 4.2]{RCap}).
-The following theorem addresses this problem for continuous representations over local fields, provided the group $\G_A^{pma}(k)$ is GK-simple (actually, an \emph{a priori} much weaker version of the GK-simplicity of $\G_A^{pma}(k)$ would be sufficient in this case, see Remark~\ref{remark:KZ'} below).
+Caprace and Stulemeijer \cite{CS14} proved that, within the class of non-discrete, compactly generated, topologically simple totally disconnected locally compact groups $G$ (of which the simple Kac--Moody groups $\G_A^{pma}(k)/Z_A'$ for $k$ a finite field are examples), the existence of a linear open subgroup $U$ of $G$ (in the sense that $U$ has a continuous faithful finite-dimensional linear representation over a local field) is equivalent to the linearity of $G$ itself (even more: $G$ is in that case a simple algebraic group over a local field).
+The following theorem extends this result in the Kac--Moody setting, and addresses the above-mentioned linearity problem for continuous representations over local fields, provided the group $\G_A^{pma}(k)$ is GK-simple (actually, an \emph{a priori} much weaker version of the GK-simplicity of $\G_A^{pma}(k)$ would be sufficient in this case, see Remark~\ref{remark:KZ'} below).

 \begin{thmintro} Let $A$ be an indecomposable GCM of non-finite type and let $k$ be a finite field.
 Assume that $\G_A^{pma}(k)$ is GK-simple and set $G:=\G_A^{pma}(k)/Z_A'$.
 Then the following assertions are equivalent: \begin{enumerate} \item Every compact open subgroup of $G$ is just-infinite (i.e. possesses only finite proper quotients). \item $\U_A^{ma+}(k)$ is linear over a local field. \item $G$ is a simple algebraic group over a local field. \item The matrix $A$ is of affine type. \end{enumerate} \end{thmintro}